Pechlerbastian/FightDepression/README.md

 The best performance was determined for fold 3 with densenet201 as base model.
 For this model, a Spearman coefficient of 0.2143 and a Pearson coefficient of 0.1765 were reached.

+This app used a preprocessor and a tflite model to make the prediction of the scores.
+Both were created by utilization of DeepSpectrumLite.
+The preprocessor can be created by command line interface (deepspectrumlite create-preprocessor -d "path to model" -hc "path to hyperparameters".
+The resulting perprocessor folder was then converted to a tflite model via python script (see /python_utils/convert.py).
+The .h5 model resulting from the training was converted in a tflite model by utilizing the convert command in DeepSpectrumLite (# deepspectrumlite convert -s "path to trained h5.model" -d "path to tflite model").

 ## Getting Started
 To get started with the Fight Depression App you have to:
 - clone this repository